ianmaclarty/amulet/doc/scene_nodes.md

 `rotation` can be either a quaternion, or an angle (in radians) followed by an optional `vec3` axis.
-If the axis is omitted it is assumed to be `vec3(0, 0, 1)` so the rotation becomes a 2D rotation in the xy plane.
+If the axis is omitted it is assumed to be `vec3(0, 0, 1)` so the rotation becomes a 2D rotation in the xy plane about the z axis.

 Fields: